Harry Goodsir: Franklin expedition

 Goodsir's final communication was a paper entitled "On the anatomy of Forbesia", which was "... transmitted by the author from Disko Island in Greenland in June 1845."
 This was published five years later, and is a comprehensive description of the insect species with 18 detailed illustrations.
-He is described as "Acting assistant surgeon on HMS Erebus".
+He is described as "Acting surgeon on HMS Erebus".
 The expedition was last seen by Europeans one month later in July 1845.

 Goodsir's younger brother Robert joined two of the expeditions which attempted to find the Franklin expedition.
 In 1849, he joined the whaler Advice under the command of Scotsman William Penny, in what was the first of many unsuccessful attempts to find Franklin and his men.
 Robert Goodsir wrote an account of this voyage: An Arctic voyage to Baffin's Bay and Lancaster Sound: in search of friends with Sir John Franklin.
 He joined Penny again in 1850 as surgeon on the Admiralty-backed Franklin search expedition with the ships Lady Franklin and Sophia.

 Robert Goodsir graduated as a medical doctor from St. Andrews University in 1852, but rarely practiced medicine, travelling to New Zealand as a gold prospector and to Australia as a sheep farmer, before returning to Edinburgh where he died in 1895.
 He is buried there in Dean Cemetery.